IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The authors would like to thank Adrian Farrel for his review and comments to this document.

+The authors would like to thank Acee Lindem for the Routing Directorate Early Review.

 Previous versions of document were prepared using 2-Word-v2.0.template.dot.